AvoTheThirdDimension/Excel_Salary_Dashboard/README.md

 ## Introduction
 This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
+The data is from my Excel course, which provides a foundation for analyzing data using this powerful tool.
 The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

   ### Dashboard
  My final dashboard is in 1_Salary_Dashboard.xlsx.